warrentdrew/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/3d_bev_detection.en.md

 ```
 --pipeline: The name of the pipeline, here it is the 3D multi-modal fusion detection pipeline.

---input: The local path to the pkl file to be processed.
+--input: The input path to the .tar file containing image and lidar data to be processed.

 --device: The GPU index to be used (e.g., gpu:0 means using the 0th GPU, gpu:1,2 means using the 1st and 2nd GPUs), or you can choose to use CPU (--device cpu).
 ```